myeveryheart/infinitus-hot-code-push/README.md

 $ pod install
 ```

-I recommend you to install [Infitinus Hot Code Push CLI client](https://github.com/myeveryheart/infitinus-hot-code-push-cli).
+I recommend you to install [Infinitus Hot Code Push CLI client](https://github.com/myeveryheart/infinitus-hot-code-push-cli).
 This client will help you to easily generate necessary configuration files;

 Of course, you can use this library without the CLI client, but it will make your life easier.